zendtech/ZendPHP-Attendee/Basic_Installation/README.md

 ```
 ## Install the ZendHQ GUI
 The ZendHQ user interface runs separately from the web server
-* Install the GUI on your local computer (*not* inside the container!)
+* Normally you would install the GUI on your local computer
+* For the purposes of this course you can install the ZendHQ GUI directly in the VM
 Review the GUI instructions here:
 * [https://help.zend.com/zendphp/current/content/installation/zendhq_user_interface_installation.htm](https://help.zend.com/zendphp/current/content/installation/zendhq_user_interface_installation.htm)
 * The downloads are located here:
   * [https://downloads.zend.com/zendphp/zendhq-ui/](https://downloads.zend.com/zendphp/zendhq-ui/)
+Open a terminal window and change to the home directory
+* If you have a window open as `root`, exit `sudo -i` interactive shell
+* Return to a shell where you are the `vagrant` user (not `root`)
-Grab the appropriate compressed download file
+Download the appropriate compressed ZendHQ GUI file
-* Example shown is a Linux command
 ```
+$ cd
 $ wget https://downloads.zend.com/zendphp/zendhq-ui/zendhq-ui-linux-release.tar.gz
 ```
 Extract them using your preferred archiving tool
-* Example shown is a Linux command
 ```
 $ tar -xvf ./zendhq-ui-linux-release.tar.gz
 ```